blankcode/proxmox/PVE_Easy_Upgrade/README.md

 One-Liner; Start and Wander Off; Proxmox Virtual Environment Easy Upgrade Script.

-- This was tested on five (5) PVE 5.1 deployments with ZERO (0) unexpected issues.
-If you are using the "free" version there will always be an error during the "apt update".
+- This was tested on five (5) PVE 5.0 deployments with ZERO (0) unexpected issues. <br>If you are using the "free" version there will always be an error during the "apt update".
+See Below.

       root@pve-alpha:~# apt update<br>
       Hit:1 http://ftp.us.debian.org/debian buster InRelease<br>